 Sólheimajökull glacier

-Sólheimajökull, which translates into Sun World Glacier, is an icefall or glacial tongue which extends down from Iceland's fourth largest glacier, Mýrdalsjökull ice cap.
+Sólheimajökull, which translates into Sun World Glacier, is an icefall or glacial tongue that extends down from Iceland's fourth largest glacier, Mýrdalsjökull ice cap.

-Before we started on the glacier hike on Sólheimajökull glacier we were provided with sturdy glacier crampons, a harness, and an ice axe.
+Before we started the glacier hike on Sólheimajökull, we were provided with sturdy glacier crampons, a harness, and an ice axe.

 Hikers on Sólheimajökull glacier